 The JVM need not call com.bea.jcom.Jvm.register() or be started as an extra process to the client.

-The User Interface of the regjvm GUI Tool
+5.3.2 The User Interface of the regivm GUI Tool

 Run the regivm tool to display the following dialog box.